jordimarimon/scss-to-tailwindcss/README.md

 }
 ```

-This library tries to solve this limitation by providing a way to write your tailwindcss theme configuration
+This library tries to solve this limitation by providing a way to write your [tailwindcss](https://tailwindcss.com/)
-in SASS/SCSS instead of using JS.
+theme configuration in SASS.

-This way, because your theme configuration is written in SASS/SCSS, you can use all the power of SASS without any limitation.
+Because your theme configuration is written in SASS, you can use all the power of it without any limitation.

+You still can use all the power of [tailwindcss](https://tailwindcss.com/) while keeping one source of truth for your
+theme configuration.

-#### Especial thanks to the following libraries that I have copied code from it:
+#### Especial thanks to the following libraries that I have used code from it:

 * https://github.com/sindresorhus/escape-string-regexp
 * https://github.com/sindresorhus/strip-outer